-In order to ensure that locked operations appear on the bus and are visible to the entire system, any data operands addressed during a locked cycle that reside in the processor's cache are flushed and invalidated from the cache prior to the locked operation.
+In order to ensure that locked operations appear on the bus and are visible to the entire system, any data operands addressed during a locked cycle that reside in the processor's caches are flushed and invalidated from the caches prior to the locked operation.
 If the cache line is in the modified state, it is written back and invalidated prior to the locked operation.
 Likewise, any data read during a locked operation is not cached.

-The processor ensures that LOCK# does not glitch.
+The processor is designed so that LOCK# does not glitch.